Slovak Americans: Democracy and independence

 The period from 1989 to 1993 is described as the period of democracy and independence and resulted in the Second Slovak Republic in 1993 with a new constitution and flag.
 Termed the Velvet Divorce, the period marked Western influences and a new autonomy for the Slovak Republic with separate national standards and ratings for education, the economy, and other government functions.
 It was only in 2002 that Slovakia was invited, along with six other Central European Nations, to join NATO.
 The historian Stanislav Kinselbaum, born in Prague and Western-educated, noted that first free postcommunist elections in Slovakia were held in June 1990.

 Demography

 Most Slovaks emigrated to cities, especially to those where industries were expanding and felt the need to acquire cheap and unskilled labor.
 For this reason, the majority of Slovaks settled in the Eastern United States (with special attention to Pennsylvania) where more than half of them settled in milltowns and coal mining districts in the state's western region.
 Today, almost half of all Slovak Americans reside in Pennsylvania (233,160) and Ohio (137,343).
 Other important areas where Slovaks settled include New Jersey, New York, and Illinois.
-Most Slovaks settled in places where there are already Slovaks residing.
+Most Slovaks settled in places where there were already Slovaks residing.
 In fact, between 1908 and 1910, the percentage of Slovaks who settled in places already inhabited by family and friends was 98.4 percent.